przemek83/order-cache/README.md

 This section describes briefly how to setup the environment and build the project.

 ### Prerequisites
 C++ compiler with C++17 support as a minimum and CMake 3.14+.
-Additionally, Git tool for downloading Catch2 Test library as it is needed by test subproject.
+Additionally, the Git tool for downloading Catch2 Test library as it is needed by test subproject.

 ### Building
 Clone and use CMake directly or via any IDE supporting it.
 CMake should: